Gig4but/MuchachoRankBot-for-discord-R6Rank-bot/README.md

 # README
 The **R6RankBot** from **bohm** isn't copy or edit of this repository.<br/>
 It's unique and personal work from that man.<br/>
-My code was used only for basic learn, how to work with discord bot API<.br/>
+My code was used only for basic learn, how to work with discord bot API.